Quantifying and Understanding Factors Affecting Tissue Nitrate Accumulation in Organic Celery

 Summary:

 In addition to the inherent variation of tissue nitrate content between species and within organic and conventional counterparts, there are also other factors that can influence the accumulation of nitrate.
 Intraspecific variation among different cultivars is common and has been observed in species including celeriac and lettuce.
 Diurnal fluctuation in nitrate content has been observed in several species, likely due to the influence of light quality and intensity on the activity of nitrate reductase.
 Given the lack of information on nitrate accumulation dynamics in organically grown celery, this project focuses on the examination of cultivar, harvest time, and nutrient management factors affecting nitrate contents in celery under organic production.
-Findings from this project will help improve our understanding of celery nitrate accumulation in relation to soil nitrogen (N) availability and crop productivity.
+Findings from this project will help to improve our understanding of celery nitrate accumulation and will also provide meaningful information toward promoting timely soil nitrogen (N) availability, minimizing N losses, and enhancing crop productivity under organic management.

 Project Objectives: